syrokomskyi/x-scale-dungeon-crawl-sprite/sprites/work/redraw-v1/README.md

 Like a still frame from a dark fantasy film, captured with cinematic lighting and lens blur.

-Imbued with arcane glow, symbols faintly carved into armor, magical energy flickering in the mist.

 Depict the creature as a mythic abomination, awe-inspiring and terrifying, blending beauty and horror.

 The atmosphere should feel **moody, ancient, and mythic**, combining realism with fantasy.